jhrcook/100DaysOfPython/README.md

 **Day 91 - January 20, 2020:**
 I finished up the matplotlib tutorials by learning about cyclers.
 I started the Plotly tutorials and learned about the fundamentals of creating an interactive plot.

+**Day 92 - January 21, 2020:**
+I learned about many of the commonly used functions of Plotly Express and how to make a reactive plot with widgets.